SAP-samples/kyma-runtime-extension-samples/sample-ldap/README.md

   kubectl -n kyma-system apply -f k8s/connectivity-proxy-ldap-service.yaml
   ```

-* Create the secret with the required ldap configuration.
+* Create the secret with the required LDAP configuration.
+You can get these details from the LDAP server or request your admin for the LDAP server.

   ```shell script
   kubectl -n $NS create secret generic ldap-config --from-literal=LDAP_URL="ldap://{ldap-virtual-host}:{ldap-virtual-port}" \